tooploox/oya/README.md

-When you run `oya run build`, Oya first walks the directory tree, starting from the current directory, to build the **changeset**: the list of directories that require re-building.
+When you run `oya run build`, Oya first walks the directory tree, starting from the current directory, to build the **changeset**: the list of directories that are marked as changed.
 In the above example it would be, as you probably guessed, `.` (the top-level directory) and `subdir` (the sub-directory).

-Finally, Oya executes the hook you specified for every Oyafile that contains it, starting from the top directory.
+Finally, Oya executes the hook you specified for every directory marked as changed, starting from the top directory.
 Going back to our example, it would generate the following output:

 ```
 Top-level directory